-2017 \$ 2016 \$ Key management personnel remuneration 1,072,917 912,013
+2018 (\$) 2017 (\$) Key management personnel remuneration 1,082,700 1,072,917

-Key management personnel includes the Chief Executive Officer and four divisional Executive Directors.
-There were a number of staff changes to senior management during this financial year.
-This figure includes termination payments for three Directors.
+Key management personnel includes the Chief Executive Officer and 4 divisional Executive Directors.
 The Board of Directors are not remunerated.

-Note 17 | Financial risk management
+Note 17 Financial risk management

-The main risks that The Australasian College for Emergency Medicine is exposed to through its financial instruments are credit risk, liquidity risk and market risk consisting of interest rate risk.
-The College's financial instruments consist mainly of deposits with banks, local money market instruments, short-term investments, accounts receivable and payable, leases, and reciprocal grant funding received.
+The main risks that The Australasian College for Emergency Medicine is exposed to through its financial instruments are credit risk, liquidity risk and market risk consisting of equity investments price risk and interest rate risk.
+The College's financial instruments consist mainly of deposits with banks, local money market instruments, short-term investments, equity and managed funds investments, accounts receivable and accounts payable.

-The College invested in a JB Were investment portfolio during the year which was valued at \$1,842,357 as at 30 June 2017.
+The College's JB Were investment portfolio (including held to maturity investments) was valued at \$5,772,089 as at 30 June 2018.
 At the end of each reporting period, the Company assesses whether there is objective evidence of impairment as part of its financial risk management.